lucianjames/Cyber-EPQ-project/log.md

 ## 23/02/22
-Renamed things, i think "Vulnerabilites" and "Solutions" is better than "Attacks" and "Defences" Analysis is now specified to be its own section.
+Renamed things, i think "Vulnerabilites" and "Mitigations" is better than "Attacks" and "Defences" Analysis is now specified to be its own section.

 * Introduction section will be written at the beginning of the project and then again at the end {STARTED} {50% COMPLETE}